9.05 – Accounting Data Backup and Recovery

 Procedure for Data Recovery

 - Open Door has two physical host servers for the VMware Virtual Server environment on location in the server room at 540 Industrial Mile Road.
-These two VMware Hosts have eight virtualized Windows servers functioning as follows:
+These two VMware Hosts have 10 virtualized Windows servers functioning as follows:

 - CCHS-FP1: This server houses all user profile drives, shared folders, and printer drivers.